Three-Self Patriotic Movement: Publications

 The Chinese New Hymnal, first published in the 1980s, is the official hymnal of the TSPM churches.
 Editors include Lin Shengben, a renowned hymn composer in Shanghai.

 The Canaan Hymns hymnal associated with the house churches is also used in TSPM churches.
 Through its official channels, TSPM has criticized the hymn for supposedly questioning the Movement's view of Christianity in service of Chinese socialism.
 TSPM church services also feature non-Christian Communist Party songs.

 The main periodical of TSPM is Tian Feng.

 Statement of faith

-The following confession of faith was adopted on 8 January 2008:
+The following confession of faith was adopted by the TSPM on 8 January 2008: